-Ani Markova has over twenty-five (25) years of experience in global capital markets, including a successful investment career managing up to \$2 billion of mutual fund assets, she is an award-winning portfolio manager with a proven track record in integrating macroeconomic trends, equity analysis, and sustainability assessments into strategic capital allocations and risk management.
-She is an independent board member, currently an officer and director of SilverCrest Metals and prior director of Golden Star Resources.
+Ani Markova has over twenty-six (26) years of experience in global capital markets, including a successful investment career managing up to \$2 billion of mutual fund assets, she is an award-winning portfolio manager with a proven track record in integrating macroeconomic trends, equity analysis, and sustainability assessments into strategic capital allocations and risk management.
+She was an independent board member of SilverCrest Metals and prior director of Golden Star Resources.
 She has taken on board leadership roles and initiatives in corporate strategy and risk oversight.
-She is currently Chair of the Safety, Social and Environmental Responsibility Committee and a member of the Audit and Compensation Committees of SilverCrest Metals.
+She was Chair of the Safety, Social and Environmental Responsibility Committee and a member of the Audit and Compensation Committees of SilverCrest Metals prior to the company's acquisition in March 2025.
 With expertise in finance, macroeconomics and commodity cycles, as well as applying critical thinking in complex decision-making processes, she is committed to assisting businesses in their transitioning to a decarbonized and sustainable future.
 As a co-founder of Onyen Corporation and CEO of Investor View Advisory, she actively engages with companies on sustainability topics and provides guidance on disclosure and integration in enterprise risk management systems.
-Ms. Markova holds an MBA from George Washington University in Washington DC, a Chartered Financial Analyst (CFA) designation, an Investment Manager (ICM) designation, a Corporate Board International (CDI.D) designation, Competent Boards (GCB.D) designation and Climate and Biodiversity (CCB.D) designation.
+Ms. Markova holds an MBA from George Washington University in Washington DC, a Chartered Financial Analyst (CFA) designation, an Investment Manager (ICM) designation, a Corporate Directors International (CDI.D) designation, Competent Boards (GCB.D) designation and Climate and Biodiversity (CCB.D) designation.

-Marc Simpson has is a professional geologist who has worked in the mining and exploration industry for over thirty-three (33) years.
+Marc Simpson has is a professional geologist who has worked in the mining and exploration industry for over thirty-four (34) years.
 He has worked for Junior, Mid-tier and Senior mining companies on projects both in Canada and worldwide, including Bema Gold (sold to Kinross for \$3.5 billion in 2007), B2Gold, and Echo Bay Mines.
 Mr. Simpson is President, CEO and Director of Vanadian Energy Corporation.
 He received B.Sc. from the University of Manitoba is a member of both Engineers and Geoscientists British Columbia and Engineers and Geoscientists Manitoba.